jemy80/CheatPack/README.md

 * Extension Popup Page shows the latest news and updates.

 ## Known bugs
-* On Testportal, the test exit dialog box appears despite not sending information about leaving the test to its creator.
 * On Quizizz, cheat can't get answers to some questions, and as a result you have to answer some of them yourself.
 In very exceptional cases, a Fatal Error appears saying that it was not possible to get an answer to any of the next questions.

 ## Installation